 You can register here – totally worth the time spent.
 The webinar is on Thursday, May 20, 2021, from 10:00 AM – 10:30 AM Pacific Time.
-I will let the WCIRB provide the example.
+I will let the WCIRB provide an example.

 I covered the subject of how to tell if your workers’ compensation files have over-reserving in this article.

 The key is your company needs online access to your claims so that you can follow the reserving and print your own loss runs.

 Five days ago, the WCIRB sponsored a webinar that covered closed claim rerates or the term that I used WCIRB over-reserving correction.

 The webinar was a quick review of how closed claim rerates work and how they can benefit employers.
 The main concept is that employers do not have to do anything to have the rerate calculated – the WCIRB does that automatically for employers.

 I decided to include all the slides presented in case you may wish to go over them.
 I usually do not include a bundle of slides and only use one as an example.

 You can find the slides at this link.
 ModTalk-CCR-HO

 These slides are not yet available on the WCIRB website.
 The benefit to California employers is that all the work is done behind the scenes.
 You do not have to do anything.

 Let us review a few concepts covered at the webinar: